Damon Minor: Post-playing career

 On December 5, 2024, Minor was hired to serve as an assistant hitting coach for the San Francisco Giants.
 On November 8, 2025, it was announced that Minor would not return to the team in 2026.

+On February 18, 2026, Minor was announced as a hitting coach for the Iowa Cubs, the Triple-A affiliate of the Chicago Cubs.

 Personal life

 Minor's twin brother, Ryan, was also a Major League Baseball player for the Baltimore Orioles and Montreal Expos.
 They were teammates at Oklahoma from 1993 to 1995.